Shavkatjon-O/data-strcutures-and-algorithms/README.md

-# Data Structures and Algorithms
+# Briefly about this repo

 Welcome to the Data Structures and Algorithms repository!
 This repository contains lecture notes and source code implementations of various data structures and algorithms in Python, Java, and C++.